Coffee 101: How Do I Get Started With Coffee?

 After you’ve used your brewing gear for a while, you might find yourself ready to try something new, or ready to upgrade to something newer and better.
 The nice thing about coffee gear is that there are a lot of options that will offer some distinct advantages or improvements, so making baby steps past starter gear is often pretty easy.

-In manual brewing, we usually see people making lateral "upgrades" - that is, trying a new brewing device that may not be better so much as it is different.
-A Kalita Wave, a Hario V60, a nel dripper, and a Chemex are all manual drip devices, but they all brew very differently and yield different flavors in the cup.
+In manual brewing, we usually see people making lateral "upgrades"—that is, trying a new brewing device that may not be better so much as it is different.
+A Kalita Wave, a Hario V60, and a Chemex are all manual drip devices, but they all brew very differently and yield different flavors in the cup.
 You might master one device and feel like you want to expand your brewing repertoire by buying another device or two.

 Moving on to larger ticket items, upgrading the grinder is often a very distinct change in brewing performance and flavor.
 The switch from a budget hand grinder to a Baratza Encore will show a marked improvement in cup quality, just as the switch from an Encore to a Forte would.
 In espresso, this can be doubly true, as switching from a budget model or hand grinder to a more serious commercial grinder can instantly yield better qualities in the cup.
 Because of the expense, grinder upgrades can be few and far between, not to mention fretted over by the customer in order to get just the right model and prevent buyer’s remorse.
 A grinder upgrade can certainly feel daunting, but it can be very, very rewarding.

 If you’re feeling good about your home brewing at this point and you’d like to take things a step further, we’re happy to help with that.
-If you're curious about diving into home espresso, take a look at the next entry in this series, Espresso 101.
-Our Learning Center and Blog both provide resources for all skill levels for further learning on coffee brewing techniques, general know-how, and product-specific information.
-Here’s a selection of resources we think you might like if you’re looking to advance as a beginner, and of course be sure to check out the rest of our learning resources throughout the site.
+If you're curious about diving into home espresso, take a look at Espresso 101.
+Our Learning Center provides resources for all skill levels for further learning on coffee brewing techniques, general know-how, and product-specific information.
 Also, if you'd like to catch up on coffee, equipment, and brewing terminology, our Glossary of Coffee Terms will be a great resource to check out.
 Good luck, and happy brewing!